 Not ideal for long racks of ribs

 You'll be able to fit more meat into your smoker at once with the help of the LavaLock Rib Hanger.
 Designed to work with the 18-inch Smokey Mountain Cooker, the rack includes eight hooks where you can hang ribs and other cuts of meat.
 The heavy-duty frame is made from high-quality stainless steel, and you simply set it on the lip of your smoker for use—no drilling needed.
+Extra hooks are available for purchase if eight is not enough for you.

 Material: 304 stainless steel | Compatibility: 18-inch Weber Smokey Mountain Cooker